+Image: 2021-22 FINAL BUSINESS PLANLAFPPPROJECT SUMMARY MATRIX

-GOAL 2 - Manage Risk Throughout the Organization (continued) 5.
-(NEW) Alive and Well Ver rification Objective To verify LAFPP members/ risk of overpayment to the vell during the : COVID-19 pandemic and d to minimize the Duration Workload Indicator 2021-22 Lead: Moderate Participants: Low 6.
-(CONTINUING) Enterprise e-wide Cyber Security Program Objective To develop an enterprise- improve the Department's e organization to Duration Workload Indicator 2020-21, 2021-22 Lead: Moderate Participants: Moderate GC OAL 3 - Enhance Custo mer Care and Stakeh nolder Relat ions 7.
-(NEW) Member Video Gu ides for Completing Co ounseling Fo orms Objective To provide members an additional resource in reviewing at their leisure the various forms discussed during counseling sessions. discussed during Duration Workload Indicator 2021-22 Lead: Moderate Participants: Moderate GC OAL 4 - Pursue Operation onal Efficiencies 8.
-(NEW) Emergency Prepa redness Refresh Objective To ensure emergency management processes and preparedness training as included in LAFPP's Department Emergency Plan (DEP) continue to be applicable and supportive of staff working both on-site or remotely.
-Duration Workload Indicator 2021-22 Lead: Moderate Participants: Moderate
+GC GOAL 2 - Manage Risk Throughout the Organization (continued) 5.
+(NEW) Alive and Well Verification Objective To verify LAFPP members/ risk of overpayment to the survivors are alive and well during the COVID-19 pandemic and to minimize the deceased.
+Duration Workload Indicator 2021-22 Lead: Moderate Participants: Low 6.
+(CONTINUING) Enterprise e-wide Cyber Security Program Objective wide cyber security program that will focus on all levels of the organization to posture and defense against cyber-attacks.
+Duration 2020-21, 2021-22 Workload Indicator Lead: Moderate Participants: Moderate

-GOAL 4 - Pursue Operational Efficiencies (continued)

-9. (NEW) Implementation of Workflow in PARIS for Disability Case Management
+GC GOAL 3 - Enhance Customer Care and Stakeholder Relations 7.
+(NEW) Member Video Gui ides for Completing Coun seling Fo orms Objective To provide members an ad counseling sessions. lditional resource in reviewin ng at their leisure the various forms d iscussed during Duration 2021-22 Workload Indicator Lead: Moderate Participants: Moderate

+GOAL 4 - Pursue Operational Efficiencies 8.
+(NEW) Emergency Preparedness Refresh Objective To ensure emergency management processes and preparedness training as included in LAFPP's Department Emergency Plan (DEP) continue to be applicable and supportive of staff working both on-site or remotely.
+Duration Workload Indicator 2021-22 Lead: Moderate

+ContractContrac

+GOAL 4 - Pursue Operational Efficiencies (continued) 9.
+(DEFERRED) Implementation of Workflow in PARIS for Disability Case Management Objective To pursue operational efficiencies by implementing a case management workflow into PARIS that will track the status of disability pension and survivor benefit applications, as well as generate reports for accurate reporting metrics.
+Duration Workload Indicator Deferred to 2022-23 Lead: High Participants: High 10.
+(NEW) Pension Adminis tration Benchmarking Objective To measure our services and practices against our peers, as a follow-up analysis of services and administrative cost per member with consideration of the business process improvements that have been completed since the 2018-19 benchmarking, and to identify process improvement opportunities to become even more efficient in the organization.
+Duration Workload Indicator 2021-22 Lead: Moderate GC GOAL 5 - Build and Support a Talented Workforce 11.
+(NEW) Permanent Mobil e/On-site Hybrid Workforce Plan Implementation